 The Commission is responsible for administering the law, which protects people in Canada from discrimination when based on any of the 13 grounds such as race, sex and disability.

 The Commission receives discrimination complaints and works with both the complainant and respondent to resolve the issues through mediation.
 When a complaint cannot be settled, or when the Commission determines that further examination is warranted, it may refer the complaint to the Canadian Human Rights Tribunal.

-The Commission also works with federally regulated employers to ensure compliance with the Employment Equity Act.
-This contributes to the elimination of employment barriers in various workplaces for women, Indigenous peoples, persons with disabilities and visible minorities.
+The Commission also works with federally regulated employers to ensure compliance with the Accessible Canada Act, the Employment Equity Act, the National Housing Strategy Act, and the Pay Equity Act.
+This contributes to the elimination of barriers for women, Indigenous peoples, persons with disabilities and racialized groups*.